TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Verify Login Failure with Invalid Credentials.md

-# Login Failure with Invalid Credentials
+# Verify Login Failure with Invalid Credentials
 Verify that the system denies access when invalid credentials are entered.

 #### **Preconditions:**